 A disk can have several Extended Information blocks.
-The contents of blocks with different version numbers have to be interpreted each according to their respective definitions.
-The contents of blocks with the same version number are interpreted in the same way; the parameters specified in these blocks can have different values.
-Drives not acquainted with the specific version number in block i, should not use the parameters in this Extended Information block.
+The contents of blocks with different format numbers have to be interpreted each according to their respective definitions.
+The contents of blocks with the same format number are interpreted in the same way; the parameters specified in these blocks however can have different values.

+Drives not acquainted with the specific format number in block i, should not use the parameters in this Extended Information block (see Annex M).

-If the version number is set to 255, the related Extended Information block is not an independent block but a continuation of the preceding Extended Information block (to be used if 32 bytes are not sufficient for a set of parameters).
+If the format number is set to 255, the related Extended Information block is not an independent block but a continuation of the preceding Extended Information block (to be used if 32 bytes are not sufficient for a set of parameters).